ptr1337/arm-img-builder-docker/README.md

 # arm-image-builder-docker

 For easy building of the arm-images we have created a docker image without installing anything on its host system.
-You have the possibility to build the docker image yourself or download it from dockerhub.
+You have the possibility to build the docker image yourself or download it from docker hub.
 The prebuilt docker images are available for the following architectures:

 * amd64